louismullie/temp-data/markdown_final/c54ce07c-07b5-32ed-dd35-bfdefc0bfa19.md

 ### Guidelines for the prevention and treatment of opportunistic infections in children with and exposed to HIV [^77c07ef8].
 HIV.gov (2025).
 High credibility.

-Pediatric HIV malaria — managing treatment failure: "Failure of treatment for P. falciparum is uncommon in children who receive a full course of appropriate antimalarial therapy."
+Pediatric HIV malaria — managing treatment failure: "Failure of treatment for P. falciparum is uncommon in children who receive a full course of appropriate antimalarial therapy".
 Patients should be monitored for clinical and laboratory response with "thick and thin smear" and for signs of recrudescence after therapy completion.
-If failure occurs, "malaria speciation should be confirmed," along with where the infection was acquired, and "Retreatment with an appropriate first-line regimen (but not the same regimen as initially used) should be given."
-"Discussion with a Pediatric Infectious Disease specialist or consultation through the CDC malaria hotline is appropriate when complex situations arise."
+If failure occurs, "malaria speciation should be confirmed", along with where the infection was acquired, and "Retreatment with an appropriate first-line regimen (but not the same regimen as initially used) should be given".
+"Discussion with a Pediatric Infectious Disease specialist or consultation through the CDC malaria hotline is appropriate when complex situations arise".

 ---